nlfiedler/elm_base/README.md

 # ElmBase

 The purpose of this project is to demonstrate the process of adding [Elm](http://elm-lang.org) to a [Phoenix](http://www.phoenixframework.org) web application, and then migrating from the Phoenix 1.2 layout to the new 1.3 layout.
+And most importantly, with [elm-brunch](https://github.com/madsflensted/elm-brunch) correctly configured for the new layout.

 ## Initial Build